 Treatment Options for dogs with Addison’s disease

-That said however…
+That said, however…

 It is here that…

-We should note that cost for treating an adrenal insufficiency condition such as Addison’s disease can very significantly due to the wide range of symptoms that our dog may be first exhibiting at the time of diagnosis.
+We should note that the cost of treating an adrenal insufficiency condition such as Addison’s disease can vary significantly due to the wide range of symptoms our dog may first exhibit at the time of diagnosis.
+Additionally, the cost of the medications used to maintain your dog’s average hormonal balance may vary depending on the severity of your dog’s condition.

 This is why….

-We here at IndulgeYourPet always advise anyone who is thinking about adoption or rescuing a dog from a rescue center to also look at what the cost of a Pet Insurance Policy might be so that if they do find themselves in a situation like this once where care will need to be administered for the life of their animal, they’ll have the financial assistance of a qualify pet insurance plan to help alleviate much of the financial burden.
+We here at IndulgeYourPet always advise anyone who is thinking about adoption or rescuing a dog from a rescue center to also look at what the cost of a Pet Insurance Policy might be so that if they do find themselves in a situation like this one where care will need to be administered for the life of their animal, they’ll have the financial assistance of a qualify pet insurance plan to help alleviate much of the financial burden.

 This is particularly the case…